A Guide to Buying Property

 Step 9.
 Survey & Mortgage Offer

-A survey will be booked by a surveyor on behalf of the mortgage lender to advise on the property’s value and identify any structural problems.
-We will advise you when this takes place.
-After the mortgage market appraisal report is received by your lender, a formal offer of a mortgage will be sent to you and your solicitor for you to sign and return to the lender.
-There are no legal obligations until contracts have been signed.
+A survey will be booked on behalf of the mortgage lender to advise on the property’s value and suitability for mortgage purposes.
+After the mortgage valuation is received by your lender, and various other checks have taken place, a formal offer of a mortgage will be sent to you and your solicitor.

 Step 10.
 Exchange of Contracts